Glogonj: Name

 The name 'Glogonj' refers to the shrubs of the Hawthorn tree, (Crataegus) that was prevalent in the settlement during ancient times.

 The name was first mentioned as a settlement in 1586.

 History

 Early history

+The area may have been inhabited as far back as the Bronze Age and the Roman Age, (based on archaeological finds).

+During the Middle Ages, the regions in this area were collectively called the "Banat", a reference to a 'military Zone.'
+It was politically intertwined with the Avars, Bulgarians and the Hungarians.

+It was part of the Ottoman Empire from the 16th to 18th centuries, until the Habsburg Monachy took over the area.

-Throughout its history, Glogonj was colonized during several different periods.
-The first of these occurred during Austro-Hungarian rule with the arrival of German inhabitants.
-In 1718 the Habsburg monarchy had captured much of the Banat Region from the Ottomans and by the 1760s, they were fortifying the border regions of the Banat with German-speaking colonists from all over Central Europe, (Danube Swabians).
+In 1718, with the Treaty of Passarowitz, the Habsburg monarchy had captured much of the Banat Region from the Ottomans and by the 1760s, they were fortifying the border regions of the Banat with German-speaking colonists from all over Central Europe to settle and farm the land, (Danube Swabians).
 The Danube River became the natural border between the Austrian Empire and Turkish-occupied Serbia.
-German-speaking Catholics began to settle in and around Glogon in the 1770s and 1780s to farm the land.
-A Catholic church (St. Anna) was first built during this era.
+It is said that Emperor Joseph II of Austria visited the village of Glogon on May 9, 1768 during a tour of the Banat Region.
+A Catholic church (St. Anna) was first built in Glogon during the 1770s.

-During the Autro-Turkish War (1788-1791) Glogon was burnt by Turkish forces and in 1790 it was raveged by cholera.
+During the Austro-Turkish War (1788–1791) Glogon was burnt by Turkish forces and in 1790 it was raveged by cholera.